ianjum99/QS-tech-test/README.md

 ## Prerequisites

+### OpenWeather Map API Key

+head to https://openweathermap.org/api, create an account, and input you API key inside of app.py where it says "YOUR_API_KEY_HERE"

 ### AWS/Terraform on local

 Make sure that you have both an up to date version of the AWS CLI and Terraform CLI downloaded on your local machine